lstanczyk90/Room_Occupancy_Project/README.md

 # Room Occupancy Detection
 ## Overview
 - Selected Topic: Room occupancy detection for home or office using a variety of sensors such as temperature, motion, and humidity.
-Datasets from multiple experiments have been captured and provide on Kaggle and the UCI machine learning datasets site.
+Datasets from multiple experiments have been captured from Kaggle and the UCI machine learning datasets site.
 - Reasons for topic selection: The domain (people in a room) is something everyone can easily understand, the type of analysis needed (binary classification) is one of the skills we learned in this course, and availability of multiple, well formed datasets.
 Potential use cases for occupancy detection include:
     - Room cleaning after occupancy such as in clinics, conference rooms, and other public settings; particularly during the COVID pandemic
     - Energy efficiency via room temperature management based on occupancy and turning off lights and other electrical devices